info201a-au2022/project-group-5-section-ab/docs/p01-proposal.md

 1. What kind of relationship does race and location(sourced by zip code) have with the number of breast cancer cases?
 We want to discover whether the disadvantage brought by location and race has any effects on cancer treatment.
 This is critical in helping cancer patients who are racially or locationally disadvantaged.

-2. Is there a correlation between serveries and marital status?
-We would like to know if marital status affects a woman's quality of life and therefore the incidence of breast cancer.This can reflect whether the status of women in the family and the quality of life after marriage are influenced by gender
+2. Is there a correlation between breast cancer and smoking and alcohol?
+We would like to know how smoking and or drinking alcohol affects the likelihood of breast cancer in women.
+This is important in helping spreading information regarding the true statistical hazards that smoking and alcoholism can lead to in women.

 3. Which one of the three stages of cancer is the one that affects a patient's chance of survival the most?
 The three different cancer stages represent three different metrics, and we noticed that there are some examples where A stage is distant but the patient dies.
 It is important to know which indicator most affects the progression of the disease for breast cancer science.